viperproject/gobra-book/src/slices.md

 # Slices

-Slices provide a useful abstraction to a access a contiguous sequence of data.
+Slices provide an abstraction over a contiguous sequence of data.
-A slice has a length, a capacity and use an underlying array as storage.
+A slice has a length, a capacity, and uses an underlying array as storage.

-In the following example, a constant `n` is added to a slice.
+In the following example, a constant `n` is added to all elements of a slice.
-The functions `len` and `cap` can be used in contracts.
+Note that the functions `len` and `cap` may be used in contracts.
-Access to slice elements is specified using quantified permissions.
+Access to slice elements is specified using [quantified permissions](./quantified-permission.md).
+We obtain permission to the slice elements on allocation, here with `make`.
 Note that the loop must preserve the permissions with an invariant.
 ``` go
 // @ preserves forall k int :: {&s[k]} 0 <= k && k < len(s) ==> acc(&s[k])